This policy applies to applications to begin study at the University of Leeds in the academic year 2023-24.

 Applicants in need of health-related support

-This section deals with health-related matters or additional support needs, which are not classed as a disability and are distinct from disability-related issues.
+This section deals with non-disability-related health matters and additional support needs.
 Applicants with a health-related issue should contact the relevant academic school as soon as possible if their health is likely to impact on their ability to engage with the admissions process.
-Offers made to some courses in the Faculty of Medicine and Health are conditional upon a satisfactory occupational health assessment, to be undertaken before the commencement of studies.
+Offers made to some courses in the Faculty of Medicine and Health are conditional upon a satisfactory occupational health assessment, to be undertaken before the start of studies.
 Applicants will be advised if these or any other conditions apply when they are made an offer of a place.

 If any candidate feels that their prior ill health has meant that they faced exceptional circumstances which should be taken into account by the University when considering their application, they should refer to the Applicants who have faced exceptional circumstances section.